Distance: 18-mile lollipop

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

-The route is a cinch to navigate.
+The route is impossible to miss.
 Because the locals want to keep you from exploring the neighborhoods, they’ve painted huge, unmissable “17-Mile Drive” signs on the road and posted beautiful wooden route marker posts at all the intersections.
 Just follow them.
 Start where the Drive takes off from Sunset Drive in Pacific Grove.
 Immediately you’ll see a manned gate charging an entrance fee from the cars, but you’re free, so bypass it on the R via a little side road (officially you’re supposed to pay a cyclists’ fee, but no one ever does).
-Take a signed R onto Spanish Bay Rd. (not the first R, into a golf course and the Inn at Spanish Bay).
+Take an absurdly well-signed R onto Spanish Bay Rd. (not the first R, into a golf course and the Inn at Spanish Bay).
 When you hit the water, consider going to your immediate R and explore the rock cairns covering Spanish Bay beach.
 Continue L and roll along the ocean, stopping at parking lots for the views, then climb up onto a bluff fronting the sea.
 Here the road is lined by grand cypresses and some of the most expensive mansions you’ll ever see.
 Feel free to fantasize.